Overview

 - Click Update Now.

-- Follow the prompts to complete the upgrade to Sequoia, Sonoma, or Ventura.
+- Follow the prompts to complete the upgrade.
 Be aware that this upgrade may take over an hour on older Macs.

 FAQ